Jenna Jones: Biography

 Jenna Jones was born on 19 January 2001, the fifth of six children; she has four older brothers and a younger sister.
 When she was in kindergarten, she was diagnosed with rod-cone dystrophy, a rare degenerative eye disease.

+She attended St Columba's High School. and finished High School Certificate (HSC) at TAFE before she made the life-changing decision to move interstate to the Sunshine Coast.

+Swimming

 She played a variety of sports, but as her eyesight deteriorated, she settled on swimming.
 She uses tappers to alert her when she is approaching the end of the pool.
 She initially had trouble with competitive swimming, as the wash from other swimmers exacerbated the vertigo she felt due to her visual impairment.
 In 2014, a new coach, Nick Robinson, thought he could help.
 Under his tutelage, her times improved significantly over the following six months.